 The Persist behavior makes the object remember its state when going to a different layout, then coming back.
 If a layout has objects with the Persist behavior, it is also referred to as a persistent layout.
 For an interactive example of its use, click here to open the Persistent Layouts example.

 Normally if you leave a layout then come back, all non-global objects reset to their initial design in the Layout View.
 However for many games this is undesirable; powerups come back, enemies respawn and return to full health, and so on.
-Simply adding the Persist behavior to certain objects means that they are restored to the same state you left them in when returning to a layout.
+Adding the Persist behavior to certain objects means that they are restored to the same state you left them in when returning to a layout.
 Any objects that were previously destroyed remain destroyed; any new objects that were created will come back; and all properties such as instance variables are remembered.
-This is important for allowing the user to return to previous areas without having to re-play the whole section.
+This is important for allowing the user to return to previous areas without having to redo the whole section.